Documentation Index

 How CU Consumption is Tracked

-Query theGET /usage endpoint to retrieve your current CU consumption, remaining quota, and detailed usage statistics.
-This endpoint is free to use and does not consume Compute Units.
+Query theGET /usage endpoint to retrieve your plan, cu_used, cu_remaining, cu_limit, cu_reset_at, and rate_limit_rps.
+This endpoint is free to use and does not consume compute units.

 The